markgetzinger/hackernewstracker/README.txt

 -> Store data back with the users Database

-Then utilizing a basic web interface, we can QUERY the mySQL database for users
+Then utilizing a basic web interface, we can QUERY the mySQL database for users of matching criterion, thus tracking down known alt characters (for example the possibility of a user with the same pvp level and pet count is pretty small, but this is in no way 100% accurate unless you utilize multiple fields- such as achievement points with this)